 Amir looked at the boy.
 Something inside him gave way, the loosening of the last thread of selfishness.
 He stood, spoke to the boy, and pressed his onward ticket to Van into the young man’s palm.

-The boy protested, tears welling, but Amir shook his head.
+The boy protested, tears welling up, but Amir shook his head.

-The train pulled into a stop at Tabriz station, and Amir took the young man to board the onward train, out of the country, and told him, after he arrived in Turkey, to find his uncle and tell him Amir sent him.
+The train pulled to a stop at Tabriz station, and Amir took the young man by the hand to board the onward train with his ticket, and told him, when he arrived in Turkey, to find his uncle and say Amir sent him.

-Waving goodbye quickly, melodrama was for the foolish, Amir stepped back onto the platform with only his suitcase and no clear plan beyond walking to the open-air cafe across the street to get a cup of tea.
+He waved goodbye quickly, melodrama being for the foolish, and stepped back down onto the platform with only his suitcase and no plan beyond walking to the open-air cafe across the street and ordering a cup of tea.

-None of us worker bees control the hive, an ancient Persian poet wrote.
+The worker bees don't control the hive, Rumi wrote.

-Letting go of the struggle for control made him feel unburdened.
-For the first time in his life, Amir felt free.
+Letting go of the struggle to be in control made Amir feel unburdened.
+For the first time in his life, he felt free.

 You must sign up or log in to submit a comment.